-- Students with concerns should first discuss their problem with the faculty or staff member(s) who are involved.
+- STEP 1: Students with concerns should first discuss their problem with the faculty or staff member(s) who are involved.
 Both parties should attempt to resolve the issue in discussion.

-- If the complaint is not resolved, the student must talk with the faculty/staff member’s immediate supervisor who will attempt to resolve the complaint.
+- STEP 2: If the complaint is not resolved, the student must talk with the faculty/staff member’s immediate supervisor who will attempt to resolve the complaint.

-- In the event that the grievance cannot be resolved within the department, students should submit a signed grievance form to the Dean of Academic Affairs and Student Services within five (5) school days after completion of step 2.
+- STEP 3: In the event that the grievance cannot be resolved within the department, students should submit a signed grievance form to the Chief Academic Officer within five (5) school days after completion of step 2.
 (Forms are available in the Registrar’s Office.)
-Copies of the complaint will be forwarded to the appropriate dean of the area involved.
+Copies of the complaint will be forwarded to the appropriate administrator of the area involved.
 The complaint should fully specify the time, place, and nature of the incident which resulted in the complaint.

-- Within five (5) school days after receiving a signed grievance form, the Dean of Academic Affairs and Student Services will schedule a meeting of the Hearing Committee to establish facts and recommend action.
-The student or staff member may have persons appear on his/her behalf provided a list of names is given to the Dean of Academic Affairs and Student Services one (1) calendar day prior to the hearing.
+- Within five (5) school days after receiving a signed grievance form, the Chief Academic Officer will schedule a meeting of the Hearing Committee to establish facts and recommend action.
+The student or staff member may have persons appear on his/her behalf provided a list of names is given to the Chief Academic Officer one (1) calendar day prior to the hearing.
 If the grievance is related to a clinical issue, a representative with clinical knowledge must serve on the Hearing Committee.

-- Within ten (10) school days, the Hearing Committee shall submit its findings of facts and recommendations to the Dean of Academic Affairs and Student Services with copies going to each party of the grievance and to the college President.
+- Within ten (10) school days, the Hearing Committee shall submit its findings of facts and recommendations to the Chief Academic Officer with copies going to each party of the grievance and to the college President.
 This shall serve as a final decision unless changed through the appeal process.